AI Screenr

 F1.
 How would you avoid prompting users who are already in a renewal conversation?

 F2.
-What is your guardrail metric, and at what threshold would you pull the prompt?
+What is your guardrail metric, and at what threshold would you stop the prompt?

 F3.
-How do you decide between in-product prompt vs. email vs. account-manager outreach?
+How do you decide between an in-product prompt, email, or account-manager outreach?

 B2.
 A top-10 customer asks for an enterprise feature that would cost 2 engineer-quarters and would not benefit any other customer.
 Walk me through how you decide.